S3NoSql/S3NoSql/README.md

 A database is a folder at the root of the s3 bucket.

 	s3://bucketname/databasename

+Note - All names below the bucket will be made to be lower cased.

 ### Collection
 A Collection is a set of similar BSON documents.